akshaynexus/pigeoncoin-dash/contrib/devtools/README.md

 ---------
 Configuring the github-merge tool for the bitcoin repository is done in the following way:

-    git config githubmerge.repository dashpay/dash
+    git config githubmerge.repository pigeonpay/pigeon
     git config githubmerge.testcmd "make -j4 check" (adapt to whatever you want to use for testing) git config --global user.signingkey mykeyid (if you want to GPG sign)

 optimize-pngs.py
 ================

-A script to optimize png files in the dash repository (requires pngcrush).
+A script to optimize png files in the pigeon repository (requires pngcrush).

 security-check.py and test-security-check.py